TGoldsack1/biolaysumm/index.md

 }
 ```

-*BioLaySumm 2023 Overview Paper* - participants may also want to include last year's overview paper when referring to the shared task:
+Participants may also want to include last year's overview paper when referring to the shared task:
 ```
 @inproceedings{goldsack-etal-2023-biolaysumm,
     title = "Overview of the BioLaySumm 2023 Shared Task on Lay Summarization of Biomedical Research Articles",